Call the Recruiter BEFORE Working Their Job

 And absolutely, positively call the job order recruiter before working their job!

-If you have any questions about this blog post or your Top Echelon Network membership, please contact me.
+If you have any questions about this blog post or about your Top Echelon Network membership, please contact me.
 You can do so at 330.455.1433, x156 or at firstname.lastname@example.org.